ChrickeR/chricker.github.io/_posts/assignments/2023-09-03-Aligning_Objectives.md

 Where to Start:

 1. Apply "First Principles Thinking”, This approach enables individuals to question assumptions, break free from traditional norms, and craft innovative solutions.
-See upcoming post.
+See upcoming post [First Principle](https://troi.se/posts/first_principle/).
 2. Start by aligning innovation with your mission and vision: Ensure that your innovation efforts directly contribute to fulfilling your overarching purpose and inspiring future.
 3. Set specific innovation-related goals: These goals should align with your strategies and contribute to fulfilling your mission.
 4. Choose effective innovation tactics: These are the detailed methods for achieving your innovation-related objectives, all in support of your goals.